Make your own all natural On Guard hand sanitizer spray that is highly effective

 These surfaces can include:

-- tables at restaurants (have you ever thought about how they use the same nasty rag to wipe each and every table all night long????)
+- Tables at restaurants (have you ever thought about how they use the same cloth to wipe multiple tables?)

 - shopping cart handles